Wang Xiaochuan: Career

-On 9 November 2017, under the leadership of Wang, Sogou was listed on NYSE as ticker "SOGO", at a valuation of $5 billion.
+On 9 November 2017, under Wang's leadership, Sogou was listed on the New York Stock Exchange (NYSE) under the ticker symbol "SOGO", at a valuation of $5 billion.

 On 15 October 2021, Wang resigned as CEO of Sogou and announced that he would open a new chapter in the medical field.
-In recent years, Dr. Wang has invested in the field of medical technology, including Dr. Chunyu, a listed company of telemedicine platform, a Chinese medicine consulting service Xiaolu traditional Chinese medicine, Airdoc Technology, the first "AI medical stock" listed in Hong Kong, and DeepCare, an AI oral imaging company, Dr. Wang wrote, "my curiosity about life science has been lingering in my mind for the past 20 years.
+In recent years, Wang has invested in the field of medical technology, including Dr. Chunyu, a listed company of telemedicine platform, a Chinese medicine consulting service Xiaolu traditional Chinese medicine, Airdoc Technology, the first "AI medical stock" listed in Hong Kong, and DeepCare, an AI oral imaging company.
+Wang wrote, "my curiosity about life science has been lingering in my mind for the past 20 years.
 In the next 20 years, if I can make my own contributions to the development of health care and life science, and to the improvement of public health, I will live a fuller life".

 In April 2023, Wang founded Baichuan, an artificial intelligence company.

 Wang was included in Time's 2024 list of the "100 Most Influential People in AI".